-Long Ago
+A long time ago

 People had fireplaces.

 People made their own soap.

 People walked everywhere.

 People played board games.

 People read by candlelight.

 People sewed their own clothes.

 Work in a group.
 Talk about your grandparents' lives and your life.
 How are they different?